COMMUNITY SAFETY – COVID-19 (Novel Coronavirus) INFORMATION

 EMERGENCY MANAGEMENT PLAN

-To ensure that everyone is prepared for an emergency situation such as fire or flood, we have developed a GSBC Emergency Management Plan for the entire municipal area.
+To ensure that everyone is prepared for an emergency situation such as fire or flood, the Glamorgan Spring Bay Emergency Management Plan has been developed for the entire municipal area.
 This plan is reviewed, managed and administered by the Municipal Emergency Management Committee.
 It is reviewed regularly to ensure compatibility with regional and state arrangements.

 What you need to know